elirenato/secure-api-quarkus/README.md

 `./mvnw test`

+or

+`./mvnw test -Dtest.containers.disabled`

+To disable the TestContainers, but you must have a Postgres service running and the `app_test` database created.
+See the `src/test/resource/application.properties` to see the credentials used by the test profile.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: